 The Manager or the third-party asset manager(s) appointed by the Manager may use derivatives for investment purposes and as part of its strategy to attain the sustainable investment objective of the Sub-Fund.
-Such investment would include, for example, the use of swaps providing exposure to sustainable investments (for example through swaps based other activities to make a substantial contribution to an environmental objective.
+Such investment would include, for example, the use of swaps providing exposure to sustainable investments (for example through swaps based describes the share of turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.